Need to talk? Call 1800 882 436.

 How can I stay healthy through the second trimester?

-Eating well and staying active is as important as ever during pregnancy it's good for your physical and emotional health, and good for your baby too.
+Eating well and staying active is as important as ever during pregnancy.
+Being active is good for your physical and emotional health, and good for your baby too.

 Light to moderate exercise in pregnancy is usually safe.
-Walking, swimming, yoga and stationary cycling are all good exercises to consider in your second trimester.
+Walking, swimming, yoga and and resistance exercises are all good exercises to consider in your second trimester.

 When should I seek medical help?